CollectionBuilder/cb-docs/docs/objects/derivatives.md

 **Note**: You do not need to create the "objects/small/" and "objects/thumbs/" folders manually.
 The Rake task will do this for you!

-{:.alert .alert-yellow}
-Are you creating your derivatives manually instead of using the Rake task?
-We recommend using "small/" and "thumbs/" directories for organization purposes, but it's not required.
-Just remember to put the [correct path]({{ '/docs/metadata/csv_metadata/#object-detail-fields-strongly-suggested' | relative_url }}) to your derivatives in each object's metadata record.

 ---

 ## Generate Derivatives Rake Task